arunbear/Mic/README.md

 Class::Minion is a class builder that simplifies the creation of loosely coupled Object Oriented systems.

+Classes are built from a specification that declares the interface of the class (i.e. what commands minions of the classs respond to), as well as a package that provide the implementation of these commands.

 The Object Oriented way as it was originally envisioned was more concerned with messaging, where in the words of Alan Kay (who coined the term "Object Oriented Programming") objects are "like biological cells and/or individual computers on a network, only able to communicate with messages" and "OOP to me means only messaging, local retention and protection and hiding of state-process, and extreme late-binding of all things."
 (see [The Deep Insights of Alan Kay](http://mythz.servicestack.net/blog/2013/02/27/the-deep-insights-of-alan-kay/) for further inspiration).

-This way of building is more likely to result in systems that are loosely coupled, modular, scalable and easy to maintain.
+This way of building is more likely to result in systems that are loosely coupled, modular and easy to maintain.

-The words "minion" and "object" are used interchangeably in the rest of this documentation.

-Classes are built from a specification hash that declares the interface of the class (i.e. what commands minions of the classs respond to), as well as other packages that provide the implementation of these commands.

 # USAGE